johnrichardrinehart/ci-pillars/README.md

       environment updates (newer OCI runtime version or variant, new CI AMI releases, etc.);
-   3. CI systems should be “premises-agnostic”, wherever practical (able to run as easily locally as on-prem as within various cloud environments).
+   3. CI systems should be “premises-agnostic”, wherever practical (able to run as easily locally as on-prem as within various cloud environments);
-   4. Abstractions over common CI operations should be wrapped in type-safe “modules” (type-safe, here, means that exposed parameters are typed), consumable in a way that’s independent of the specific CI system (no Actions or Orbs or Components)
+   4. Abstractions over common CI operations should be wrapped in type-safe “modules” (type-safe, here, means that exposed parameters are typed), consumable in a way that’s independent of the specific CI system (no Actions or Orbs or Components);